brave-experiments/fleet/docs/Deploy/git-execution-policy.md

 - A compromised Fleet server sending arbitrary script content
 - An administrator account being hijacked and used to create and run malicious scripts
 - Supply-chain attacks that modify scripts stored in Fleet's database
+- Live/distributed osquery queries used to exfiltrate data or trigger osquery-side execution (orbit forces `--disable_distributed=true` while the policy is active — see [Additional hardening](#additional-hardening))

-The threat model this does **not** cover on its own (see [Additional hardening](#additional-hardening)):
+The threat model this does **not** yet cover (see [Limitations](#limitations) and [the roadmap](git-execution-policy-roadmap.md) for the work in progress):

-- Software installer scripts (a separate execution path not yet covered by this policy)
+- Software installer scripts (install / post-install / uninstall) — a separate orbit execution path
+- osquery extensions and other osquery startup flags
-- MDM command execution (handled outside orbit)
+- MDM command execution (handled by the OS MDM stack, outside orbit's path)

-When the policy is enabled, orbit also automatically forces `--disable_distributed=true` into the osquery flag file on every config refresh, blocking arbitrary live/distributed osquery queries that would otherwise bypass orbit and talk to the Fleet server directly.
-The Fleet server cannot re-enable distributed queries while the policy is active.

 ## How it works